 It's time to talk about cabbage, friends!
-So many people see cabbage as kind of an afterthought veggie.
-It's good as a garnish or for adding color to a plate, but a whole dish centered around it?
-My mission here: change your mind with one dish.
-I think I can do it, too!
-This Sautéed Purple Cabbage is absolutely packed with flavor and nutritional content that you absolutely cannot miss.
-My favorite part?
-The vibrant color!
+So many people see a head of cabbage as kind of an afterthought veggie.
+It's good as a garnish or for adding color to a plate, but featuring cabbage over other side dishes such as a medley of roasted vegetables?
+Not so popular.

 Easy Sesame Garlic Sautéed Purple Cabbage